01-edu/public/subjects/mobile-dev/chess/resources/README.md

 - `golang 1.19`
 - `PORT` environment exported
-- a tool to interact with websockets in your terminal, such as [`websocat`](https://github.com/vi/websocat)

 Export `PORT` environmental variable.
 The port can be any port you would like.